 Kapow Art And Design: Revised Scheme

 We’re always looking for ways to improve and innovate our resources to ensure that you have the best tools available to engage and inspire pupils.
-Our new Art and design scheme is no exception, with significant updates and improvements rolled out since December 2021.
+Kapow Primary’s revised Art and design scheme is no exception, with significant updates and improvements rolled out since December 2021.
+With updated lesson plans, resources, assessment tools, explanatory videos and much more for KS1, LKS2 and UKS2, we can help you to ensure that your school has an inspiring, progressive and thorough scheme of work aligning with statutory requirements and Ofsted’s advice on best practice.

 This revised scheme replaces our original scheme, which has been archived and is still available to use.
 New lessons have been added to the curriculum as well as revisions and updates to existing ones.